 This week (October 22-26), education and research institutions all over the world are celebrating Open Access Week.
 Open-access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions.
 If you are interested in learning more, the UI Libraries has created a guide to open access for UI researchers.

 Many researchers at the University of Iowa have already embraced the open access movement and are making an effort to publish to open access journals when possible.
-The University of Iowa Libraries has compiled a list of open access journal publications by UI authors.
 Some faculty members, such as James J. Amos, M.D., Michael S. Lewis-Beck, and Kembrew McLeod are acting as open access advocates to get the word out to their colleagues.

 How can you help support the open access movement?